MrR0807/Notes/understanding-parquet-file.md

 #### Implementation

 In order to know offset position during our writes and then read from given offset positions, I will have to rewrite Java database from ground up.
-This is because `Files` abstractions lack any such controls and deemed them too low level.
+This is because `Files` methods lack any such controls.
 There are a couple of options for rewrite:
 * `RandomAccessFile`[4].
 * `SeekableByteChannel`[5].

 It is clearly stated in stackoverflow post that `java.nio` with `FileChannel` is faster by about >250% compared with `FileInputStream/FileOuputStream`[6], however, the difference between `RandomAccessFile` and `SeekableByteChannel` is not conclusive or well documented.
 I have found several instances, which claim that `SeekableByteChannel` is faster[7], but this is yet to be confirmed.
-Anyway, I have chose to use `SeekableByteChannel`.
+Despite that, I have chose to use `SeekableByteChannel`.

 ```java
 public class DatabaseInternals implements AutoCloseable {